cobosd/diogo_volusia_sales_analysis/README.md

 The goal of this repository is to determine and add crime information to each parcel within the sales_analysis table.
 All the information regarding crime occurrences were collected directly from the Volusia County Sheriff's Office website, meaning that the data in reliable.

-Learning the crime statistics of a specific region can be interesting for differentreasons.
-Perhaps you want to purchase a property but first you'd like to make sure the area is safe enough for your familiy, or maybe you simply want to study the demographics of a region and understand how that influences its safety.
+Learning the crime statistics of a specific region can be interesting for different reasons.

 New features added to this project are show below: